 Sharon has qualifications in Social Work and Business Management.

-Chair of the Victorian Veterans Council
+Acting Chair, Victorian Veterans Council

 Air Vice Marshal Chris Spence, AO (Rtd)

 Air Vice Marshal Spence joined the Royal Australian Air Force (RAAF) Academy at Point Cook in 1969.
 He has commanded at various levels in the RAAF and retired from the RAAF in 2007.
 He is the current Chair of the Trustees of the Shrine of Remembrance and has held this position since 2011.

 Air Vice Marshal Spence was appointed an Officer of the Order of Australia in 2004.

 Terry has worked in Defence and local government over many years.
 He was Commander Fleet Maintenance at the time he left the Royal Australian Navy.
 He had appointments as the Officer- in-Charge of shore upkeep facilities and the engineer of warships at sea.